-If an adult family member cannot be present on the scheduled date, the family should request that HACSB reschedule the inspection.
-HACSB and family will agree on a new inspection date that generally should take place within 10 business days of the originally-scheduled date.
-HACSB may schedule an inspection more than 10 business days after the original date for good cause.
+If an adult cannot be present on the scheduled date, the family should request that the PHA reschedule the inspection.
+The PHA and family will agree on a new inspection date that generally should take place within five business days of the originally scheduled date.
+The PHA may schedule an inspection more than five business days after the original date for good cause.

-If the family misses the first scheduled appointment without requesting a new inspection date, HACSB will automatically schedule a second inspection.
-If the family misses two scheduled inspections without HACSB approval, HACSB will consider the family to have violated its obligation to make the unit available for inspection.
+If the family misses the first scheduled appointment without requesting a new inspection date, the PHA will automatically schedule a second inspection.
+If the family misses two scheduled inspections without PHA approval, the PHA will consider the family to have violated its obligation to make the unit available for inspection.
 This may result in termination of the family's assistance in accordance with Chapter 12.

 8-II.D.
-SPECIAL INSPECTIONS [HCV GB, p.
-10-30]
+SPECIAL INSPECTIONS [24 CFR 982.405(g)]